Our processes and procedures

 The complainant will be kept informed at key points of the process.
 Employers may also be notified of outcomes in certain circumstances.

-Council members are appointed to two or three sub committees which carry out the Council’s work.
-They include health, performance and conduct committees: These committees meet monthly to make decisions about individual practitioners being managed within the health, performance and conduct streams.
+Council members are appointed to two or three sub-committees which carry out the Council’s work.
+These committees meet three times each month to make decisions about individual practitioners being managed within the health, performance and conduct pathways.

 Other decision-making panels are comprised of medical and non-medical hearing members appointed by the Council.
 They include